Check a contract after edits

 If you need a follow-up action, use the related tools block to move to the next step without extra searching.

-Files are used only to complete the selected action and are then removed automatically according to the retention policy.
+Files are used only to complete the selected action and are automatically deleted 120 minutes after processing.

 The current authoritative limits should be visible in the uploader and on the Limits page.
 If the file does not pass, try a smaller source file or split the task.